SuhaniAS/Provide_insights_to_the_marketing_team/README.md

 # Provide_insights_to_the_marketing_team
-Codebasics website is providing agreat oppertunity to deal with hands-on projects.
+Codebasics website is providing a great oppertunity to deal with hands-on projects.
 And from the codebasics resume project, I have choosen challenge #6.
 #
 ### The task here is to provide insights to the marketing team.
 In other words, to provide the following recommendations:
 1.)
 What immediate improvements can we bring to the product?